Create a Skill

 There is a new folder named say_hello.
 If you open it, you can see 5 subfolders: aron, constants, core, skills, test.

 • In the aron folder you find a file SayHelloParams.xml.
-In this file, the set of parameters used by your skill is defined as an aron types.
+In this file, the set of parameters used by your skill is defined as an aron type.
 Representing these data by an aron type allows to easily transmit them over the network, e.g., from a GUI to the skill provider.

 • In the folder constants, all the constants used in the skill are defined.